 TIP: Recipes that combine high-acid foods, such as tomatoes, with low-acid foods, such as vegetables or meats, are considered low-acid foods.

-Follow this step-by-step guide to safely and effectively pressure can your low-acid foods:
+Follow this step-by-step guide to safely learn how to pressure can and effectively preserve your low-acid foods:

-Review recipe and instructions.
+Review Ball® recipe and instructions.
 Follow guidelines for preparation, jar size, preserving method, and processing time.

 2. Add 2-3 inches of water to your pressure canner.
 Bring to a simmer (180°F).